 - Legal Documents – Keep your address updated so if there’s any legal action being taken against the corporation or any of its directors, important documents will be delivered properly.
 If you don’t receive legal documents because your address is outdated, you may risk having a judgement go against you.

-If you have any questions about conducting a completing a Notice of Change to update your Ontario corporate information, please feel free to contact our staff for additional information and assistance.
+If you have any questions about completing a Notice of Change to update your Ontario corporate information, please feel free to contact our staff for additional information and assistance.

 Office Hours: 9:00am – 5:00pm

 Ontario Business Central Inc. is not a law firm and cannot provide a legal opinion or advice.
 This information is to assist you in understanding the requirements of registration within the chosen jurisdiction.
 It is always recommended, when you have legal or accounting questions that you speak to a qualified professional.